Visiting Ludshott Common with your dog

 Our definition of close or effective control is:

-Why is it important to keep my dog on a lead?
+Why it's important to keep your dog on a lead

 Even if your dog does not bite livestock, chasing or barking at them can cause pregnant animals to lose their young through stress.

-Between 1 March and 31 July, you must have your dog on a lead no more than 2 metres long on Open Access land, even if there is no livestock on the land.
-These are legal requirements, which if broken could result in a fine of up to £1000.
-Livestock owners can also shoot dogs they believe are worrying livestock.
+Between 1 March and 31 July, you must have your dog on a lead no more than two metres long on open access land, even if there is no livestock on the land.

-In the spring, many ground nesting birds can be spotted on the estate.
-It is important to keep your dog under close control to avoid disturbing these birds and other wildlife.
+In the spring, many ground-nesting birds can be spotted on the estate.
+It's important to keep your dog under close control to avoid disturbing these birds and other wildlife.